-- To be Catholic, Schools must be controlled by the Catholic Church and be recognised as such by the Archbishop. - The Archbishop is responsible under Canon law for any strategic decisions about Catholic Schools in his Diocese. - In a Multi-Academy Trust setting, the legal entity is the Trust Board.
-Local Committees are sub committees of the Trust Board. - Structural changes, including changes to governance arrangements, require both the consent of the Archbishop and the Diocesan Trustees.
-This responsibility of the Archbishop is related to his role as Archbishop and should not be confused with those he holds as a member. - The Archbishop has a duty to ensure that all the foundation directors/governors that are appointed to govern Catholic Schools in his Diocese have the necessary skills to perform the role and the personal commitment and skills required to fulfill their overarching duty to preserve and develop the Catholic character of the School(s) for which they have responsibility. - As an integral part of its educational vision, the Catholic Church expects Trust Boards to promote and uphold high standards, including academic standards.
-This requires effective and strategic governance arrangements. - The Trust Board must endeavour to operate at a strategic level, leaving the Schools' senior leadership responsible and accountable for the operational running of the Schools. - The three core strategic functions, of a Trust Board are to: - o ensure clarity of Catholic vision, ethos and strategic direction; - hold the appropriate senior leadership to account for the educational performance and Catholic character of the Schools and their pupils; and for the internal organisation, management and control of the Schools, including performance management of staff; and - o oversee the financial performance of the Schools and make sure money is well spent.
+- To be Catholic, Schools must be controlled by the Catholic Church and be recognised as such by the Diocesan Bishop. - The Diocesan Bishop is responsible under Canon law for any strategic decisions about Catholic Schools in his Diocese. - Structural changes, including changes to governance arrangements, require both the consent of the Diocesan Bishop and the Diocesan Trustees. - The Diocesan Bishop has a duty to ensure that all the foundation directors/governors that are appointed to govern Catholic Schools in his Diocese have the necessary skills to perform the role and the personal commitment and skills required to fulfill their overarching duty to preserve and develop the Catholic character of the School(s) for which they have responsibility. - As an integral part of its educational vision, the Catholic Church expects Governing Boards to promote and uphold high standards, including academic standards.
+This requires effective and strategic governance arrangements. - The Governing Board must endeavour to operate at a strategic level, leaving the School's senior leadership responsible and accountable for the operational running of the School. - The three core strategic functions, of a Governing Board, are to: - o ensure clarity of Catholic vision, ethos and strategic direction; - hold the appropriate senior leadership to account for the educational performance and Catholic character of the School and its pupils; and for the internal organisation, management and control of the School, including performance management of staff; and - oversee the financial performance of the School and make sure its money is well spent.